JSTOR-Labs/plant-humanities/watermelon/README.md

 ### Watermelon, the food of angels

-Mark Twain once said that watermelon “is the chief of this world’s luxuries, king by the grace of God over all the fruits of the earth.
-When one has tasted it, he knows what the angels eat.”[^ref1] Though today ‘watermelon’ calls to mind a sturdy melon with refreshing, sweet, red flesh, for most of its millennia-long history as a cultivated crop it was known as a pale, hard, sometimes bitter fruit with relatively tender rind.
-Not until the sixth century CE were watermelons associated with sweet fruits like figs and grapes, and it was not until well into the 1400s that the uniformly red, thick-rinded watermelons that we recognize today began to appear.
-Throughout its history, the watermelon has been associated with medicine, vitality, racism, and disease, revealing a darker side to the sweet summer fruit that we know and love.
+Mark Twain once said that the watermelon “is the chief of this world’s luxuries, king by the grace of God over all the fruits of the earth.
+When one has tasted it, he knows what the angels eat.”[^ref1] Though today the word “watermelon” calls to mind a sturdy gourd with refreshing, sweet, red flesh, for most of its millennia-long history as a cultivated crop it was known as a pale, hard, sometimes bitter fruit with relatively tender rind.
+Not until the sixth century CE were watermelons associated with sweet fruits such as figs and grapes; and it was not until well into the 1400s that the uniformly red, thick-rinded watermelons that are familiar to us today began to appear.
+Throughout its history across the globe, the watermelon was primarily a source of food, medicine, and drink.
+Its cultural history, however, reveals not only stories of racism, but also of contagion and disease, a darker side to the delicious summer fruit that we know and love.
 <param ve-vis-network
 	url="watermelon.csv">
 <param ve-image